roryhardy/PJFP/README.md

     </FilesMatch>

 to your .htaccess file is recommended.
-If a .inc file is requested, all of the code will be revealed as plain text (which is usually very undesirable).
+If a .inc file is requested without this rule all of the code may be revealed as plain text (which is usually very undesirable).